Twin Pregnancy Essentials

 Pink Stork Tea ~ $13 for ~ 30 cups

 Replacing your regular coffee or tea with ginger tea not only gives you a caffeine-free way to start the day, it also has the added benefit of combating morning sickness.
 Pink Stork removes the caffeine (it is recommended to limit caffeine during pregnancy) from black tea leaves and adds peach to compliment the ginger flavor.
 Enjoy a cuppa and feel better!

 Maternity Support Belt

-Your neck, your back… everything is going to be sore when you are carrying an extra heavy load.
+Your neck, your hips, your back… everything is going to be sore when you are carrying an extra heavy load.
 These support belts will help relieve some pressure while you’re on your feet.
 They also help with circulation, resulting in less swelling in your legs and feet.
 Cankle fighters, you know.

 Note that you should take frequent breaks from both standing and wearing the belt.
 Worn too often, it can actually impair circulation, cause blood pressure concerns, and increase your heartburn/indigestion (ain’t nobody got time for that).
 Again, take the belt off when seated and take frequent breaks.

 The smallest and most discreet of the options here, this mini cradle gives you an extra boost of support.
 This belt has three sets of hook and eye closures, so there is some ability to adjust, though perhaps not as much as a Velcro belt.
 The sizing can be a bit difficult, and many of the reviewers recommend sizing up.